 - Only 1 blower may be permitted by the administration if it fulfils the requirement stated in the above point i.e. capacity must be 1.25-time cargo pumps and required spares are always available.

 - A shut off arrangement must be provided in the suction and discharge connection side of the blowers.

 - Generally, the blowers are used for gas freeing hence an n air inlet with blanking arrangement must be provided.
 At normal operation, blanking arrangement is to be secured.

 - Cargo tanks are pressure tested at 2500 mm water gauge and 700mm water gauge on the vacuum side.
 The blower pressure must not exceed the test pressure else the tank will get damage.

-- Minimum pressure to be maintained by blower is 200 mm water gauge in cargo tank.
+- The minimum pressure to be maintained by the blower is a 200 mm water gauge in a cargo tank.

-- There must be high temperature alarm (@ around 65 deg c) and a high temperature trip (@ around 75 deg c) to safeguard the blower.
+- There must be a high-temperature alarm (@ around 65 deg c) and a high-temperature trip (@ around 75 deg c) to safeguard the blower.

-- The driving media for blower can be either steam or electrical power.
+- The driving media for the blower can be either steam or electrical power.

 - The blowers must be located aft of the cargo tanks and cargo pump room of the ship.